niamh-2303/final-year-project/README.md

 # Deployment To make the database

-Run the dump.sql file in a new database called database: "final_year_project" The credentials in db.js may have to be changed to adapt to the users local postgres credentials
+Run the users_only.sql file in a new database called database: "final_year_project" The credentials in db.js may have to be changed to adapt to the users local postgres credentials

 # To deploy the web app